ramzibou0735/aerial-autonomy-stack/supplementary/WSL_EXPERIMENTAL.md

-# Pre-installation for WSL builds (Experimental)
+# Pre-installation for WSL builds

 ## Install WSL

-The [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) lets developers install a Linux distribution (such as Ubuntu, OpenSUSE, Kali, Debian, Arch Linux, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+The [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) lets developers install a Linux distribution (e.g. Ubuntu, OpenSUSE, Arch Linux, etc.) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.

 > [!NOTE]
-> These instructions are for Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.
-For earlier versions, please see the manual [install page](https://learn.microsoft.com/en-us/windows/wsl/install-manual).
+> WSL2 is available on Windows 10 x64 (from version 1903/build 18362.1049) and Windows 11.
+> If `wsl --list` is not available, check the [manual installation steps](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

 - From PowerShell, check available Linux distributions `wsl --list --online`
 - Install "Ubuntu-22.04" `wsl --install -d Ubuntu-22.04`
-- Enter new `UNIX username` and `Password`
+- Setup an account when prompted `Enter new UNIX username:` and `New password:`

 ```sh
 # Install git